sundeepbassi/djangopetblog/README.md

 The code added to index file was shown in the walkthrough video I think therefore I blog.

+The open a post and view comments user stories were moved to the done section of the kanban board was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.